Estimated reading time: 15 minutes

 You require knowledge in tech to be able to assemble a drone.
 Remember, if any technical issue arises, it will be up to you to fix it.

-Unless you’re very experienced in that, it’s not advisable to go down that road.
+Unless you’re well-experienced in that, it’s not advisable to go down that road.
 The only people who can’t escape building drones are those into drone racing.

 While there are racing drones for sale, sometimes you may have to customize it to stand out from the rest.